Universality in volume law entanglement of pure quantum states: Results

-Here, our formula~\eqref{FitFunc} comes in, and correctly extracts the 2REE per site in the thermodynamic limit in relatively small systems, as we illustrated in Fig.~\ref{Fig TPQ}.
+Here, our formula~\eqref{FitFunc} comes in, and extracts the 2REE per site in the thermodynamic limit in relatively small systems, as we illustrated in Fig.~\ref{Fig TPQ} (we give a brief justification of the validity of our formula in disordered systems in Supplementary Note~3).
 To substantiate the advantage of our formula~\eqref{FitFunc}, we study the ETH-MBL transition in the prototypical $S=1/2$ spin chain for MBL~\cite{MBLPalHuse2010, MBLBauerNayak2013,MBLTransition2015},

 where a random magnetic field $\{ h^z_i \}_i$ is drawn from a uniform distribution [$-h$, $h$] and a periodic boundary condition is imposed.